What Is Email Marketing Automation? +7 Ways to Use Email Automation

 Email is still one of the most effective channels for generating leads and sales.
-In fact, marketers have reported an ROI of over $44 for every $1 they spend on email.
+Marketers have reported an ROI of over $44 for every $1 they spend on email.

 But achieving this ROI isn’t as simple as sending a monthly newsletter or announcing your latest sales.